 Today’s trends in cosmetic surgery demand subtlety and nuance, with patients striving for a natural aesthetic that preserves expression and provides a youthful, rejuvenated appearance.
-PPSD’s board-certified plastic surgeons specialize in conservative yet effective changes that enhance each client’s unique, organic beauty while reducing unwanted flaws.
+PPSD’s board-certified plastic surgeons specialize in conservative yet effective changes that enhance each patient’s unique, organic beauty while reducing unwanted flaws.

 Trust is the key ingredient in a successful procedure, which is why we offer a personalized private consultation prior to surgery at an office location most convenient to you.
-We see patients in Charlotte, NC, as well as the surrounding cities of Gastonia, Hickory, and Shelby.
+We see patients in Charlotte, NC, as well as the surrounding cities of Gastonia, Hickory, Denver, Cornelius, and Shelby.

 When you meet with your doctor, he or she will begin an in-depth process of gathering your medical history and a list of prior surgeries and current medications.
 This is the time to share your personal expectations, discuss before and after photos, and ask as many questions as you like.
 Your surgeon with work with you to arrive at a treatment plan best suited to your individual needs.